Redworth/Humidifier-Project-IoT/README.md

 Prerequisites:
 - Environment is setup (see above)

+Run `python3 wifi_connect.py` to begin a development server that can recieve Wi-Fi credentials from the mobile app.
+This will keep a web server running that can receive Wi-Fi credentials in JSON format when run as a Linux service.

-Run `python3 wifi_connect.py` to begin a development server than can recieve Wi-Fi credentials.
-Run `python3 main_loop.py` to begin a development server that can run the main process of requesting data.
+Similarly, run `python3 main_loop.py` to begin a development server that can run the main process of requesting data.